-Behavioural expectations of students, staff and families are grounded in our schools Statement of Values.
+Behavioural expectations of students, staff and families are grounded in our school's Statement of Values.
+Violence, bullying, and other offensive and harmful behaviours such as racism, harassment and discrimination will not be tolerated and will be managed in accordance with this policy.
 Student bullying behaviour will be responded to according to the school's bullying policy.
-Students are required to follow the agreed behaviours set out in the Student Expectations document (Appendix A) signed by all students at the start of each year.
+Students are required to follow the agreed behaviours set out in the Student Expectations document (Appendix A) signed by all students at the start of their enrolment and throughout their education.